Kerala Police FC

 Kerala Police Football Club is an Indian institutional football club based in Thiruvananthapuram, Kerala, that competes in the Kerala Premier League, the fifth tier of the Indian football league system.
-It is the first club from Kerala to win India's top domestic cup competition.
+It is the first club from Kerala to win the Federation Cup.

 History

 In 1984, the then Kerala Director General of Police (DGP) thought it would be a good idea to form a football team for the police department.
 He not only realized the potential of the talent pool available in the state, but also wanted to bring in a positive image of the people when thinking of the department.

 Kerala Police Football Team is governed by the Kerala Police and has won the Federation Cup twice.
 In 1996-97 they participated in the inaugural edition of National Football League.
 In 1998 they took part in the first edition of NFL 2nd Division.
 Over the years they played several times in the Federation Cup and Durand Cup.
 In 2014-15 they reached the final of Kerala Premier League, but were defeated by SBT.
 In 2019-20 they reached the league semifinal.